-Employees separating service from NSU may be eligible for portability or conversion of their basic and optional term life insurance through Reliance Standard.
+You may be eligible for portability or conversion of your basic and optional term life insurance through Reliance Standard.
 Portability or Conversion options are unique for each NSU employee.

 If you are separating from NSU and would like to explore your options, follow the steps outlined below.

 Contact Reliance StandardGroup Life Policy Number: GL 152576P.O.
 Box 7698Philadelphia, PA 19101-7698By phone: 1-800-351-7500By fax: 1-267-256-3518

 Voluntary benefits such as AFLAC Supplemental Insurance, LegalShield, and Whole Life Insurance from MassMutual may be converted to individual policies.
 Please contact the providers directly if you would like to arrange for individual coverage.

 AFLAC participants should contact Joe Evans at 954-560-6000.